andymeneely/project-timber-wolf/RULES.md

 **If this is your first game**, we recommend skipping the "Character Building" phase and using the following characters and skills:

-  * Street Urchin with and Improvise and Hurry
+  * Street Urchin with Improvise and Hurry
   * Angry Locksmith with Self-Defense and Hurry
   * Thug with Smash 'n' Grab and Break 'n' Enter
   * Lookout with Self-Defense and Tinker

 # Gameplay

 The game is structured in a series of small heists with increasing difficulty.
-The structure of each heist is in three parts:
+The structure of each heist is:

   1. The Plan
     * Plot movement